RafaelAlmeida08/courses_platform/README.md

 ## How to use it?
 After cloning the project you must open your terminal and run the following commands:

+1 - composer install

-1 - php bin/console doctrine:database:create
+2 - php bin/console doctrine:database:create

-2 - php bin/console doctrine:migrations:migrate
+3 - php bin/console doctrine:migrations:migrate

-Those commands will create the database and migrate the database to the database specified.
+Those commands will download all the dependencies, create the database and migrate the database to the database specified.
 We are using the SQLITE database to make it simple.

 ## Routes